When Will I Be Notified About An Annual General Meeting?

 What Is ‘General Business’ At An Annual General Meeting?

-This provides an opportunity for owners to discuss any other issues of concern.
+This is the last item on the agenda and provides an opportunity for owners to discuss any other issues of concern.
 Motions submitted to a general meeting must be written in the agenda so all owners know the subjects to be raised.

 Will There Be Minutes Of An Annual General Meeting?